 Know your feet and what kind of support you need in a shoe to be comfortable.
 For example, this might mean a cushioned insole, arch support, an instep strap, or a wide toe box.
 Know what you need to be comfortable and don’t compromise on important features.

 You also want something practical.
-Recently we were in Paris and watched this woman in high heels try to navigate her way across a cobbled street; she wobbled by in front of our taxi and had to keep her arm around her husband’s arm to keep from falling forward.
+Recently we were in Paris and watched this woman in high heels try to pick her way across a cobbled street; she wobbled by in front of our taxi and had to keep her arm around her husband’s arm to keep from falling forward.
 We imagine she packed the shoes in hopes of looking sophisticated but instead managed to look uncomfortable and clumsy.
 I strongly recommend putting comfort and practicality first when choosing travel shoes.

 Budget